 This group especially includes the fans of snowmobiles and all-terrain vehicles.

-Others love to go skiing in the Porcupine Mountains or ice boating on one of the many frozen lakes.
+Others love to go skiing in the Porcupine Mountains or ice boating and ice fishing one of the many frozen lakes.
 One of the most beautiful lakes in the U.P. is Lake of the Clouds.

 Even Green Bay freezes over and prevents shipping in the winter months.
 It's not inevitable these days, however, as the climate in the Upper Peninsula seems to be warming.